pvnkumart-cyber/Analytica-3.0---Data-Analyst-Challenge-At-RV-University/README.md

 [Tools Used]:
-Tool       --    Purpose
+MySQL — Data cleaning and transformation
-MySQL      --    Data cleaning and transformation Power BI   --    Dashboard design, analysis, and visualization
+Power BI — Dashboard design, analysis, and visualization

 [Dataset]: